substack/npm-package-sync/readme.markdown

 # npm-package-sync

-keep an in-memory copy of the npm package list in sync
+synchronize the npm package list to a local file

 # example